 Should you buy the Corsair Void RGB Elite Wireless gaming headset?

-When it’s not on sale, the Corsair Void RGB Elite Wireless runs for about $100.
-If surround sound is really important to you, this is the obvious option—surround sound typically only shows up on more expensive headsets.
-However, for only a little more money, the SteelSeries Arctis 7 offers all the same features, with out feeling like it’s constantly on the verge of falling to the floor.
+When it’s not on sale, the Corsair Void RGB Elite Wireless runs for about $80.
+If surround sound is really important to you, this is a good option for the price.
+However, for only a little more money, the SteelSeries Arctis 7 offers all the same features, without feeling like it’s constantly on the verge of falling to the floor.
 The Arctis 7 often goes on sale, so the jump in price might not even be all that severe.
 Additionally, if wireless audio is less important to you, the Razer BlackShark V2 is a fantastic gaming headset with a very comfortable design, great isolation, and all sorts of features for under $100.

 If surround sound isn’t actually all that important, this becomes a harder decision.
 Headsets like the SteelSeries Arctis 1 Wireless and the HyperX Cloud Alpha are both cheaper, sound better, and fit securely on your head.
 The Arctis 1 Wireless also brings wireless audio to the Nintendo Switch in addition to PC and Playstation 4, both when docked and undocked.